-Nothing brings comfort to your tummy and warmth to your bones like a bowl of homemade soup.
+Nothing brings comfort to your tummy and warmth to your bones like this easy chicken noodle soup recipe.
 This simple and satisfying chicken soup with egg noodles and veggies is made with simple ingredients from scratch.
 Nothing will warm you through like a simple comforting bowl of tender chicken in fresh broth.
 Every hot spoonful tastes like home…

 I am truly amazed at the thought that something so simple can be so satisfying and comforting.
 Some moods call for a good beef stew or maybe a taste for creamy type soups, but fresh chicken soup?
 This I could go for any time.
 It needs no thought.
 Summer, winter, autumn, fall?
 I’m always down for a bowl of this easy chicken soup with egg noodles.